emb340/RNAseq_Project/README.md

-#This is a documented workflow for the RNAseq project in BIOL 3615
+This is a documented workflow for the RNAseq project in BIOL 3615.